- 1 in 11 Aussie men will develop bowel cancer in their lifetime.

 A hair-raising fundraiser, Decembeard encourages men to grow a beard or some chin stubble to raise awareness and much needed funds for bowel cancer.
 Even better let your face fur flow for the final two months of the year.

 Beards aren't just for hipsters, grandpas, men that ride motorbikes or people that are too lazy to shave.
 Anyone can help make real change happen.
 All you need to do is grow a beard or some chin stubble and promote your facial hair to raise awareness and funds for Australia’s second biggest cancer killer - bowel cancer.

 Women and children are also encouraged to take part in Decembeard by making or faking a beard and encouraging their fathers, brothers, husbands, boyfriends, partners and male friends to find out about bowel cancer and grow a beard for Decembeard!

 Decembeard's goal is to have a lasting impact on our health future - where no one dies of bowel cancer and all those diagnosed receive the support they need.

-Register now and start making a difference at Decembeard Australia: Grow a Beard.
+Sign up now and start making a difference at Decembeard Australia.